DHEA: What you need to know

 DHEA isn’t usually recommended for women with PCOS as DHEA increases the level of testosterone and PCOS is characterised by high androgens.
 However, there does exist a subcategory of PCOS patients who have low testosterone levels.
 DHEA has been able to help these patients as reported by Dr Gleicher at the Centre of Human Reproduction.

-DHEA and miscarriage
+DHEA and preventing a miscarriage

 Some evidence shows that DHEA may reduce chromosomal abnormalities in eggs which increases the chance of a successful pregnancy according to Fett (2023).

-What do studies show?
+What do studies on DHEA show?

-Randomised controlled trials in 2016 and 2018 showed that DHEA given for at least 3 months improved pregnancy rates in IVF.
+Previous research has found this type of treatment increased the number of eggs produced during IVF in 5 women (Baylor University).
+Furthermore, randomised controlled trials in 2016 and 2018 showed that DHEA given for at least 3 months improved pregnancy rates in IVF.

-Case studies have shown women with premature ovarian failure or premature ovarian insufficiency who were given repeated treatment with DHEA resumed normal cycles and conceived naturally.
+Case studies have also shown women with premature ovarian failure or premature ovarian insufficiency who were given repeated treatment with DHEA resumed normal cycles and conceived naturally.

 Comments